Unwanted contact and grooming

 - Explain that even adults get tricked into doing things they regret.

-- Talk to them without being judgemental or angry and make them feel like they can come to you with anything, without fear of being punished or criticised.
+- Talk to them without being judgemental or angry and make them feel like they can come to you about anything, without fear of being punished or criticised.

 - Do not cut off your child's internet access, as they may see this as punishment and not open up to you in future.